miklevin/MikeLev.in/index.md

 remember because it's my name!
 Drop a dot in front of the last 2 letters of
 ***Mike Levin*** (no spaces), and you're ***.in*** like a *Levin*.

-Come join me at the Love Inn, because I love you.
-You've got an "in" at the Love Inn.
-And no, that's not weird!
-That's Mr. Rogers.
-Won't you be my neighbor?
-And God knows you need it as the double and triple whammy existentialism inducing punches are administered by big tech in the race to become Earth's first AI overloard in this latest gold rush.
+It's pronounced ***Love Inn***.
+And no, that's not weird for 2 reasons.
+1st, it's both the Philly and Israeli pronunciation.
+New York got it wrong!
+2nd, love is the Alpha and Omega.
+It is the Mr. Rogers and the Bob Ross.
+I would like to be that for you to assuage any fears caused by those who would have you believe that the sky is falling.
+It's not.
+It is just brothers and sisters waking up who have to get to know us, like I would like to get to know you.
+So won't you be my neighbor?

-No ***that's not*** chicken little nihilism.
-So long as humanity can be ***good enough*** parents for the eventual superintelligence to understand and forgive us for only being human, we'll be fine.
+What's the goal here?
+So long as humanity can be ***good enough parents*** for the eventual superintelligence to understand and forgive us for only being human, we'll be fine.
 I know this because as an old SciFi reader, I'm here to tell you we're on one of the best of all possible timelines because we're alive, free, still here and have plumbing.
 I was 14 when breathing a sigh of relief that 1984 wasn't ***1984***.
 The nattering nabobs of the AIpocalypse will say "yeah, it's worse!".
 But ***it's not!***.
 It's better.

 ***This Perfect Day*** may not be perfect, but we can work on it.
 We can build our way up to it, laying down layer after layer, as each generation builds on